Continental Crossroads: Discover Morocco

 A cultural crossroads

 Morocco has a deep human history.
-This important sliver of inhabitable land between the Atlantic ocean and the northern Sahara desert has been occupied by homo sapiens since paleolithic times.
+This important sliver of inhabitable land between the Atlantic ocean and the northern Sahara desert has been occupied by homo sapiens since palaeolithic times.
 A recent discovery of human fossils dates back nearly 315,000 years.
 Another recent study has found links between the DNA of Moroccan peoples and the indigenous Saami of Scandinavia in Northern Europe, suggesting a shared ancestry predating the last Ice Age.
 During these times, North Africa was fertile savannah, very different from today’s much more arid landscape.

 Berbers